apache/cloudstack-documentation/source/installguide/configuration.rst

 #.
 Choose one of the following network types:

    -  **Basic.** For AWS-style networking.
-Provides a single network where each VM instance is assigned an IP directly from the network.
+Provides a single network where each instance is assigned an IP directly from the network.
 Guest isolation can be provided through layer-3 means such as security groups (IP address source filtering).